Gian Giacomo Trivulzio: Patronage of art

 Trivulzio accumulated huge amounts of money, which he used in part as a patron of the arts, in particular of works by Bramantino.
-These include the Trivulzio Mausoleum in the Basilica of San Nazaro in Brolo, where he was buried, and the tapestries cycle of the Twelve Months, now in the Castello Sforzesco in Milan.
+These include the Trivulzio Mausoleum in the Basilica of San Nazaro in Brolo, where he was buried, and the tapestry cycle of the Twelve Months, now in the Castello Sforzesco in Milan.
 Leonardo da Vinci converted his design for a large equestrian statue of Francesco Sforza to depict Trivulzio instead, but it never progressed beyond impressive drawings.